Zalexanninev15/PFT-Linux/README.md

 # PFT-Linux

+## Description
-Ported PFT tool for ZTE Blade V9 Vita on Linux.
+Application for flash/dump partitions for ZTE Blade V9 Vita and ZTE Blade A7 Vita.